The below settings are to be used in section

 This setting allows TCP_FASTOPEN flag for all listeners.
 By default it is managed by system, but may be explicitly switched off by setting to '0'.

-For general knowledge about TCP Fast Open extension you can visit Wikipedia.
+For general knowledge about TCP Fast Open extension please consult with Wikipedia.
 Shortly speaking, it allows to eliminate one TCP round-trip when establishing connection.

 In practice using TFO in many situation may optimize client-agent network efficiency as if persistent agents are in play, but without holding active connections, and also without limitation for the maximum num of connections.